Birth of the ECI

 ECI Forum

-The ECI Forum is an online collaborative platform that offers support to citizens in different stages of organising an ECI.
+The ECI Forum was introduced with the new regulation of the ECI and serves as an online collaborative platform that offers support to citizens in different stages of organising an ECI.
 The Forum provides practical information on the ECI and allows citizens to discuss EU policies and potential initaitives.
-It also helps citizens in the first stages of organising an ECI, from finding partners in other countries to seeking expert advice on campaigning, fundraising, or legal issues.
-The objective is to foster interaction between potential organisers, citizens and experts on the topic of the ECI.
+It also helps citizens in the first stages of organising an ECI, from checking the legal feasiblity of a potential initaitive, to finding partners in other Member States, to offering tailor-made advice on campaigning, fundraising, or legal issues.
+The objective is to foster interaction on the ECI between potential organisers, citizens, and experts.
+The ECI Forum is run by European Citizens Action Service, Democracy International, and ProMedia as subcontractors under the European Commission.
+Sign up and register on the ECI Forum page here now!

 Further Information